deltaMusic/Delta-music/README.md

 Basically, once you make the connection, you can write a query as a string then connect it to the magaging system.
 I will attach a file with basics on how to insert data, manipulate, create tables, etc...
-We should learn this quick as the application we are creating will involve more than just sending queries.
-Somwhow, we habe to get to the application of it (probably using Tkinter python module [google it!]).

 You may need to download/upgrade certain features like python 2.7>.
 The difficult part for me was downloading 'mysql.connector'.
-If you need help, reach out! :) it's doesn't take much time to set up.
-I will play around with the application part this weekend to see if it is doable.